CodeVoyager15/RKNN/README.md

-# rknpu2-rs
+# RKNN

-Rust bindings for the [Rockchip RKNN API (rknpu2)](https://github.com/airockchip/rknn-toolkit2), targeting deployment of deep learning models on Rockchip NPUs.
+Rust bindings for the Rockchip RKNN Runtime API (librknnrt.so), enabling deployment of deep learning models on Rockchip NPUs.
+This library is a key component of the rknpu2 SDK, providing efficient integration between Rust applications and Rockchip's neural processing unit for optimized AI model execution.

 > These bindings do **not** require redistributing the C headers from the Rockchip rknpu2 SDK.
 The sys crate contains bindgen bindings, but bindgen is not part of the build process.